-Before going into a closed session, Mr. Mena, Board Trustee, read a statement to the Board and audience.
+Before going into a closed session, Mr. Mena, Board Trustee, read a statement to the Board and audience regarding the February 17, 2022 events prior to the Board meeting.

 ENTER INTO A CLOSED SESSION FOR THE PURPOSES OF:

 - a.
 First: OMA Section 8(1)(h) to consider a written legal opinion from the Allen Law Group - b.
 Second: OMA Section 8(1)(a) to consider a complaint against a public officer - c.
 Third: OMA Section 8(1)(h) to consider a written legal opinion from the Thrun Law Firm, P.C.